yyc12345/bmmo-protocol-compiler/docs/GenCode.md

 0. Send gotten binary sequence via stream or anything you like.
 0. Clear buffer like deserialization.
 0. Free your initialized message in anytime you want.

+## Flatbuffers

+The generation of Flatbuffers just interpret the BP file's entries one by one, because Flatbuffers is served for migration.
+Some essential properies and features may be ignored during generation.
+There is a list containing what you should notice during conversion.

+* All align number and padding will be wiped out.
+* Natural and narrow keywords are ignored.
+* Reliability is ignored.
+* `struct` will be translate to `struct` and `msg` will be translated to `table`.
+* Compiler do not check field type legality during conversion.
+For example, Flatbuffers `table` do not accept static array, but we still write it if you specify a static array in BP file's `msg`.
+* No mechanism to ensure the geenerated fbs can pass compiling without any modifications.